 Inside: Day of the dead activities, crafts, videos, and lesson plans for the Spanish classroom.

-After the unprecedented box-office numbers of Pixar’s Coco, celebrating Día de muertos is more familiar than ever to the average student.
-Doing Day of the Dead activities in Spanish class is twice as relevant and meaningful, too!
+After the wide success of Pixar’s Coco, celebrating Día de muertos is more familiar than ever to the average student.

 DAY OF THE DEAD ACTIVITIES & IDEAS